AIM-Harvard/pyradiomics/docs/customization.rst

 - ``level`` [1]: integer, number of levels of wavelet decompositions from which a signature is calculated.
 - ``wavelet`` ["coif1"]: string, type of wavelet decomposition.
 Enumerated value, validated against possible values present in the ``pyWavelet.wavelist()``.
-Current possible values (pywavelet version 0.4.0) (where an aditional number is needed, range of values is indicated in []):
+Current possible values (pywavelet version 0.4.0) (where an additional number is needed, range of values is indicated in []):

     - haar
     - dmey